By Lawrence “Buddy” Martin

 This is where Paul’s statement about Israel’s attempt to prove their own righteousness can be seen in Pentecostalism.
 Cf. Rom10:1-4.

-Rather than fully trusting in Jesus Christ for their salvation, Pentecostals are placing their faith in speaking in tongues.
+Rather than fully trusting in Jesus Christ for their salvation, Pentecostals are being taught to place their faith in speaking in tongues.
 They have missed the gospel message of salvation by grace alone, by faith alone, in Christ alone.

 And so you have the sad note in Pentecostalism.